pshoukry/udacity-ml-nanodegree-capstone/report/report.md

 The solution to this problem would be building a model to predict if a customer is going to churn or not.
 Given data about the user usage of the service, the model can classify into two classes: churning or not-churning.
 Because of the small size of the selected dataset it is more suitable to use classic ML techniques to deep learning.

 ### Metrics
-I will use F1 score as the metrics to evaluate the model because the dataset is unbalanced.
-The [F1](https://en.wikipedia.org/wiki/F1_score) is the harmonic mean of the precision and recall, where F1 = 1 is the best and 0 is the worst.
+I will use F-beta score as the metrics to evaluate the model because the dataset is unbalanced.
+The [F-beta](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.fbeta_score.html) is the harmonic mean of the precision and recall, where F-beta = 1 is the best and 0 is the worst.

 ```
-F1 = 2 * (precision * recall) / (precision + recall)
+f-beta = (1 + beta^2) * precision * recall / ((beta^2 * precision)+ recall)
 ```

 we will also use a simple benchmark model that assumes all users are going to keep using our service (not-churning).
 By comparing the two models' performance we will be able to identify how much business value we have gained since we have linked the difference between the models with the amount of users we can now try to gain back before they actually churn.